Greek colonisation: Black Sea and Propontis

 Although the Greeks had at one point called the Black Sea shore "inhospitable", according to ancient sources they eventually created 70 to 90 colonies.
 The colonisation of the Black Sea was led by the Megarans and some of the Ionian cities such as Miletus, Phocaea and Teos.
 The majority of colonies in the region of the Black Sea and Propontis were founded in the 7th century BC.

+Ammianus Marcellinus in the 4th century AD wrote that on the left shore of the Maeotis (modern Sea of Azov) lay the Cherronesus (modern Crimea), which was densely settled with Greek colonies.
+He emphasized that, as a result, the inhabitants were calm and peaceful, farming the land and living off its produce.
+In contrast, he described the nearby Tauri tribes as exceptionally cruel and ruthless.

-The first phase (2nd half of the 7th c.
-BC)
+The first phase (2nd half of the 7th century BC)

 In the area of Propontis, the Megarans founded the cities of Astacus in Bithynia, Chalcedonia and Byzantium which occupied a privileged position.
 Miletus founded Cyzicus and the Phocaeans Lampsacus.

 On the western shore of the Black Sea the Megarans founded the cities of Selymbria and a little later, Nesebar.
 A little farther north in today's Romania the Milesians founded the cities of Histria, Argame and Apollonia.

 In the south of the Black Sea the most important colony was Sinope which according to prevailing opinion was founded by Miletus some time around the middle of the 7th century BC.
 Sinope was founded with a series of other colonies in the Pontic region: Trebizond, Cerasus, Cytorus, Cotyora, Cromne, Pteria, Tium, etc.

-Further north from the Danube delta the Greeks colonised the islet, probably then a peninsula, of Barythmenis (modern Berezan) which evolved into the colony of Borysthenes in the next century.
+Further north from the Danube Delta the Greeks colonised the islet, probably then a peninsula, of Barythmenis (modern Berezan) which evolved into the colony of Borysthenes in the next century.

-The second phase (6th c.
-BC)
+The second phase (6th century BC)

-The most important colony founded on the southern shore of the Black Sea was a Megaran and Boeotian foundation: Heraclea Pontica in 560-550 BC.
+The most important colony founded on the southern shore of the Black Sea was a Megaran and Boeotian foundation: Heraclea Pontica in 560–550 BC.

 On the north shore of the Black Sea Miletus was the first to start with Pontic Olbia and Panticapaeum (modern Kerch).
 In about 560 BC the Milesians founded Odessa in the region of modern Ukraine.
 On the Crimean peninsula (the Greeks then called it Tauric Chersonese or "Peninsula of the Bulls") they founded likewise the cities of Sympheropolis, Nymphaeum and Hermonassa.
 On the Sea of Azov (Lake Maiotis to the ancients) they founded Tanais (in Rostov), Tyritace, Myrmeceum, Cecrine and Phanagoria, the last being a colony of the Teians.

 On the eastern shore, which was known in ancient times as Colchis, today in Georgia and the autonomous region of Abkhazia, the Greeks founded the cities of Phasis and Dioscouris.
 The latter was called Sebastopolis by the Romans and Byzantines and is known today as Sokhumi.

-Heraclea Pontica founded Callatis on the southern coast of Romania at the end of the 6th c.
-BC.
+Heraclea Pontica founded Callatis on the southern coast of Romania at the end of the 6th century BC.